aduh95/aduh95.github.io/README.md

 ### Run locally

-You need [Node.js](https://nodejs.org) 12+ on your local machine for this project, also [Yarn](https://yarnpkg.com) is recommended.
+You need [Node.js](https://nodejs.org) 17+ on your local machine.

-- `yarn install`: installs the NPM dependencies.
+- `corepack yarn install`: installs the NPM dependencies.
-- `yarn start`: starts the development server on `localhost:8080`.
+- `corepack yarn start`: starts the development server on `localhost:8080`.
-- `yarn build`: builds the production-ready HTML file and the PDF files.
+- `corepack yarn build`: builds the production-ready HTML file and the PDF files.

 ### File structure